SamCabV/GOL_Sandbox_Softdes/index.md

 <img src="website_stuff/UI.JPG" width="500" height="165" />

-### Navigating the program is simple, once loaded chooe between original GOL, GORB which stands for Game of Random Buisness, which just implements a ruleset randomly, and Custom where you can input (ALPHA) (or how many neihbors it takes for a live cell to survive a generation) and (DELTA) (or how many neihbors it takes for a dead cell to come to life), these values are explained more in detail later in the website.
+### Navigating the program is simple, once loaded chooe between original GOL, GORB which stands for Game of Random Buisness, which just implements a ruleset randomly, and Custom where you can input α (or how many neihbors it takes for a live cell to survive a generation) and δ (or how many neihbors it takes for a dead cell to come to life), these values are explained more in detail later in the website.

 ### Start Soup starts a randomized board, start draw starts a blank board for a user to draw on which is as simple as: